mozaik-association/mozaik/docs/8Surveys.md

 # Surveys

-The Mozaik surveys module uses the Odoo standard and adds specific features for political parties and other organizations.
-It allows you to manage the different events of your organisation.
+The Odoo standard 'Survey' module enables you to manage the different events of your organisation.
+The Mozaik module adds a few new features:

-The Mozaik surveys module differs from the Odoo standard module by several points :

-- The recognition of the new partners who have participated to the the survey in order to create a contact form for them.
+- The automatic recognition of partners
 - The management of the questions of the survey in order to collect reusable data from the attendees.
 - The surveys access management in order to limit access to certain people according to the internal instances.